Tramposo1312/poker-checker/README.md

 ## Integration with playing-cards Library

-To enhance the visual and textual representation of cards in your SAMP poker games, we recommend using the [`playing-cards`](https://github.com/DignitySAMP/omp-playing-cards) library alongside the Poker Checker Plugin.
+To enhance the visual and textual representation of cards in your SAMP poker games, consider using the [`playing-cards`](https://github.com/DignitySAMP/omp-playing-cards) library alongside the Poker-Checker Plugin.

-The `playing-cards` library complements Poker Checker Plugin by providing:
+The `playing-cards` library complements Poker-Checker Plugin by providing:

 1. Easy retrieval of card sprite names for rendering cards on screen
 2. Simple functions to get human-readable card names
 3. Consistent naming conventions for card sets and values

 This combination allows you to handle both the game logic and the presentation aspects of your poker game efficiently.

-### Getting Started with playing-cards

 For installation instructions, usage details, and examples, visit the official repository: